webxdc/webxdc_docs/src/intro.md

 webxdc apps are stored with the host messenger by attaching a container file to a chat message.
-Instead of using the HTTP protocol for querying a central server to obtain authoritative application state, webxdc apps send and receive messages via the messenger's [JavaScript API] which allows to send and receive "application updates" between devices particpating in a chat.
+Instead of using the HTTP protocol for querying a central server to obtain authoritative application state, webxdc apps send and receive messages via the messenger's [JavaScript API] which allows to send and receive "application updates" between devices participating in a chat.
 App developers do not need to implement message transport, user authentication, discovery or bootstrapping mechanisms, and they do not need to implement end-to-end encryption either.
 All Authentication, identity management, social discovery and message transport